IsaacMusera/Project_Isaac/README.md

 To run this project locally, follow these steps:

 1. Clone this repository.
-2. Open `index.html` in your web browser.
+2. Open `index.html` in your web browser or Run it using VS-Code web server.

 ## Contact

-Feel free to contact us for any questions or feedback.
+Feel free to contact us for any questions or feedback by calling +254746633167.

 ## Acknowledgements